Is Octopus right? Is zonal pricing the answer to high bills?

 Posted in Uncategorized | Tagged | Leave a comment

-Does double glazing pay for itself?
+Does double glazing pay for itself? part 1.

 Over the summer one of our doubling glazing units ‘failed’, the dried air has gradually leaked out of the gap between the sealed panes.
 The symptoms of this are that moisture appears in the gap and the glass looks dirty, but of course cleaning it has no effect.
 Today this unit was replaced twenty-seven years after it was put in.
 All this got me thinking – does doubling glazing pay for itself in monetary terms in its life time?
 My suspicion has always been that it wouldn’t.
 First a bit of background rules and comment.